OpenRoberta/openroberta-lab/Docker/_README.md

 journalctl -u openrobertalab.service  # to see more logging
 ```

-## Note about the -d command lone arguments for the openrobertalab server container
+## Note about the -d command line arguments for the openrobertalab server container

 The global properties needed for the openrobertalab server are found in resource `/openroberta.properties`.
 At start time these parameter can be modified
 by an arbitrary number of command line arguments like `-d KEY=VALUE`.
 The final list of these `-d` arguments is build as follows: